Created using Unity3D, Blender3D, Adobe Photoshop, projector, Arduino, LED, capactive and proximity sensors.

 The mental pain comes from political covering and can be eased though psychological adjustment to transform people’s thinking or with a blind eye to the way of ostrich to escape.
 However if the environment issues hails from a political covering, not only is it a torture of human’s body but also the spirit.
 Because this is an infringement of human rights, denying the basic requirement of allowing a human to consume fresh air, for the well-being of their body while living under the jurisdiction of their trusted government, whom they paid taxes to and pledge their loyalty to the nation.
 Even the government still chose to prohibit some artists or media, “Haze Art” as a trend is gradually helping to raise public awareness these years.
 People begin to realize the serious problem of the environment.
 Only when the awareness of mass has been raised, the government will be forced to bow to public pressure and reform the energy structure and eventually solve the problem in the future.

-In-lieu with a fusion of Chinese calligraphy and arts, the ink resembles smog and polluted air.
+In-lieu with a fusion of Chinese calligraphy and arts, the ink resembles smog and polluted air that created with scanner and Photoshop.
 By visualizing particle matter in the air from 2012 in Shanghai, I want to show how smog influenced the environment in China.
-Past data of PM2.5 is not a waste that people will gradually forget but can be changed into things of value and aesthetical.
+The visualization is a scene I composed in Unity3D that looping the XML data.